Schema Therapy Brisbane

 Schema therapy can be effective for individuals with borderline personality disorder (BPD), narcissistic personality traits, chronic depression or anxiety, relationship difficulties, and complex trauma.

-The Goal
+The Goal of Schema Therapy

 The ultimate aim of schema therapy is meet underlying needs driving these maladaptive schemas that lead to patterns of coping that are not helpful.
 Strengthening the Healthy Adult mode enables individuals to regulate emotions more effectively and develop healthier interpersonal relationships and